Michael Clifford (musician): Early life

-Michael Gordon Clifford was born on 20 November 1995 and raised in the Quakers Hill suburb of Sydney, New South Wales.
-He is the only child of parents Karen and Daryl Clifford, who ran a computer business based outside of Sydney.
-Clifford attended Norwest Primary school where he befriended future band-mate Calum Hood in the third grade.
-For his high-school education, Clifford attended Norwest Christian college where he met band-mate, Luke Hemmings in Year 7.
-He later revealed that he initially "hated" Hemmings for "a solid year" before becoming friends and forming the band.
+Michael Gordon Clifford was born on 20 November 1995 and raised in the Quakers Hill suburb of Sydney, New South Wales which is northwest of the city.
+He is the only child of parents Karen and Daryl Clifford, who ran a computer business based near Quakers Hill.
+Michael Clifford attended Norwest Christian College where he befriended future band-mate Calum Hood in the third grade.
+For his high-school education, Clifford attended Norwest Christian College where he met band-mate, Luke Hemmings in Year 7.
+He later said that he initially "hated" Hemmings for "a solid year"; they became friends and formed the band.
 Clifford met future band-mate Ashton Irwin through mutual friends in Year 9.
-Admitting in a People magazine interview that he "spent a lot of time away from school", Clifford's irregular attendance eventually resulted in him leaving high-school entirely when he was in Year 10 and instead, completing a course at TAFE.
+In a People magazine interview he reflected that he "spent a lot of time away from school".
+Clifford's irregular attendance resulted in him leaving high school when he was in year 10 instead completing a course at TAFE.

-Clifford first learned how to play guitar from the video game Guitar Hero when he was eight years old.
 Growing up, Clifford took both singing lessons and piano lessons before quitting because he "hated" them.
 At the age of eleven, his parents bought him an acoustic guitar and Clifford began taking guitar lessons.
-In high-school, Clifford joined his school's church band to play the instrument.
+In high-school, Clifford joined his school's church band as a guitarist.

 Career

+2011–present: 5 Seconds of Summer

-In 2011, Clifford, Hood and Hemmings began posting song covers on Hemmings' YouTube channel.
-The trio eventually added mutual friend Ashton Irwin to their videos, forming the current 5 Seconds of Summer lineup.
+In 2011, Clifford, Hood, and Hemmings began posting song covers on Hemmings' YouTube channel.
+The trio eventually added mutual friend Irwin to their videos, forming the current 5 Seconds of Summer lineup.
 After months of posting song covers together, the band began attracting interest from major music labels and publishers and initially signed a publishing deal with Sony/ATV Music Publishing.
-Clifford has since released five studio albums with the band, each met with worldwide success: 5 Seconds of Summer (2014), Sounds Good Feels Good (2015), Youngblood (2018), Calm (2020) and 5SOS5 (2022).
+Clifford has since released six studio albums with the band, each met with worldwide success: 5 Seconds of Summer (2014), Sounds Good Feels Good (2015), Youngblood (2018), Calm (2020), 5SOS5 (2022), and Everyone's a Star!
+(2025).

-At the NAMM Show in January 2019, Clifford, in collaboration with Gibson, revealed the Michael Clifford Signature Melody Maker guitar.
+At the NAMM Show in January 2019, Clifford, in collaboration with Gibson, introduced the Michael Clifford Signature Melody Maker guitar.
 The guitar was released for purchase in May 2019, with Clifford citing his main inspiration for the guitar being his own first guitar, Joan Jett's Melody Maker.
-He stated that the goal of his Melody Maker was to "be an homage to the Joan Jett Melody Maker" and that he hoped the guitar would "inspire" someone, just as Jett inspired him.
+He said that the goal of the Melody Maker was to "be an homage to the Joan Jett Melody Maker" and that he hoped the guitar would "inspire" someone, just as Jett inspired him.
 Clifford is the youngest guitarist to ever receive a custom guitar in his name.

-In June 2019, it was revealed Clifford had partnered with Nightfood Ice Cream in developing a custom chocolate flavor for the brand.

 Apart from the band, Clifford has expressed interest in gaming.
 His Twitch account, which he uses to live-stream game sessions, has amassed over 150,000 followers.
-During the Australian Bushfires in January 2020, Clifford held a charity Twitch live-stream, in which all proceeds were donated to Australian Red Cross.
+During the Australian Bushfires of January 2020, Clifford held a charity Twitch live-stream, in which all proceeds were donated to Australian Red Cross.